RhubarbPHP/Rhubarb/docs/settings.md

 Some properties must be set by users of the class, however others might have sensible default values.
 If the value would be a simple scalar type like a string or int these can be set simply by initialising the class fields.
-If you need to initialise a more complex type like an object you can either create the default late using a public getter function or you can create it early by overiding the `initialiseDefaultValues()` method.
+If you need to initialise a more complex type like an object you can either create the default late using a public getter function or you can create it early by overriding the `initialiseDefaultValues()` method.

 As a rule of thumb if the default value is expensive to create (an object with a large constructor or one that contacts a database for example) you should create it late using the getter approach.